QuantEcon/python-lecture-sandpit.myst/lectures/lagrangian_lqdp.md

 - x'Px=\max_u \{- x' Rx-u'Qu-(Ax+Bu)' P(Ax+Bu)\}
 $$ (bellman0)

-The first-order necessary condition for the maximum problem on the right side of equation {eq}`bellman0` is
+The first-order necessary conditions for the maximum problem on the right side of equation {eq}`bellman0` are

 ```{note}
 We use the following rules for differentiating quadratic and bilinear matrix forms: